 Iba, T. 2020.
-Support for Living Better throughout the COVID-19 Situation using Pattern Languages: An Attempt at Pattern Language Remix and Domain Translation.
+Support for Living Better throughout the COVID-19 Situation using Pattern Languages: An Attempt at Pattern Language Remix in an Emergency.
 HILLSIDE Proc. of Conf. on Pattern Lang. of Prog.
 27 (October 2020), 30 pages.
-[This is the Writers Workshop Version]

 1. INTRODUCTION